Blood in the Snow Canadian Film Festival

 The Blood in the Snow Canadian Film Festival (BITS), also known as Blood in the Snow, is an annual film festival held in Toronto, Ontario, Canada.
 It was founded in 2012.

 The festival has taken place every year in November since 2012.
 Each year, they present awards dubbed "Bloodies."
 Described as an event that "fills the seasonal gap between Halloween and Christmas," the festival's programming focuses on Canadian films, horror films, and underground films.

-The forthcoming festival will be held from November 17 through November 22, 2025.
+The most recent festival was held from November 17 through November 22, 2025, with Influencers winning the award for Best Film.

 History

 2012—2021

 The festival began in 2012 as spinoff of the monthly film night hosted and programmed by Kelly Micheal Stewart called "Fright Nights at the Projection Booth," which were held at the former Projection Booth Cinema (later re-opened in 2019 as the Grand Gerrard) in Toronto.
 Running from November 30 to December 2, 2012, the program that year included 6 feature films and 13 shorts, such as Sick: Survive the Night, In The House of Flies, Beyond The Black Rainbow, Devil's Night, Famine, and Blood for Irina.

 The 2013 festival, running from November 29 to December 1, 2013, marked the first year the festival utilized a traditional festival submission layout with the introduction of a full programming team.
 The lineup featured 7 feature films and 16 shorts films, including Evangeline, Thanatomorphose, Ghostkeepers, Blood Riders: The Devil Rides with Us, Clean Break, Criminal, and Discopath.
 The 2014 festival ran from November 28 to 30, 2014, and saw the lineup expanded to 8 feature films and 15 short films, including Queen of Blood (starring Skinny Puppy's Nivek Ogre), Ejecta, and Black Mountain Side.

 The 2015 edition of the festival saw the expansion of the Industry Panels but also saw the shrinking down of the vendor village; the lineup included 8 feature films and 15 shorts, running from November 27 to 29, 2015, with screenings of Night Cries, Secret Santa, White Raven, Farhope Tower, The Dark Stranger, Save Yourself, Bite, and Larry Kent's controversial She Who Must Burn, which won best picture at the festival that year.